Updated on: 2/22/2019

 - Remember that even if you feel alert and aware of your surroundings after consuming pot, you may be still impaired.

-- Don’t use products labelled as “synthetic marijuana.”
+- Don’t use products labeled as “synthetic marijuana.”
 These contain many possible lab-created chemicals that may have unpredictable effects.

 - If cabs and rideshares aren’t available in your area, offer to be a designated driver for your friends.